 Your next task is to add a buildpack.
 To do this, click the Settings tab.
 In the buildpacks section, click Add buildpack.

-The last thing we need is an API key.
-In addition to the app name, you will use this to connect your CircleCi pipeline to Heroku.
-To get your API key, open the account settings page and scroll down to the API keys section.
+The last thing to get is an API key.
+You will use this (along with the app name) to connect your CircleCi pipeline to Heroku.
+To get your API key, open the Account Settings page and scroll down to the API keys section.

 Click the Reveal button and copy the API key.
-Save it somewhere you can easily access later.
+Save it somewhere you can easily find it later.

 Configuring CircleCI

-Next, we need to add the pipeline configuration for CircleCI.
+Next, add the pipeline configuration for CircleCI.
 For this project, the pipeline will consist of two steps:

 version: 2.1